vlddev/linguisto/README.md

 Linguisto Portal
 ================
-This software is used on http://linguisto.eu/
+This software was used on http://linguisto.eu/ (the same databese is used now on http://linguisto.epizy.com/)

 Features:
 * Viewing and editing bilingual dictionaries.